cyberfilth/Axes-Armour-Ale/scripts/README.md

   * *tidyUp.sh* - BASH script to call DELP (FP tool to clean up files after compilation) and update tags file
   * *findInFiles.sh* - BASH script to grep for a string in .pas files
   * *fp.cfg* - Free Pascal IDE config file, sets the different build modes
-  * *fp.ini* - Free Pascal IDE user settings, includes custom theme
+  * *fp.ini* - Free Pascal IDE user settings, includes custom theme and some tools
+  * *formatCode.sh* drop this in the source directory, along with *ptop.cfg* and you can beautify your code from FP IDE tools menu